Xirema/AWCustomServer/README.md

 ## Build Environment

-This server builds for Linux using GCC-14 or higher.
+This server builds for Linux using GCC-14.
+GCC-15 currently issues assembler errors (probably the Boost Library).

 ## Required Libraries